nateplusplus/cookbook/README.md

 Cookbook
 =============

-This is a simple app that I'm desiging with Ember to practice what I learn, but also to help me cook!
-My idea is to focus on organizing recipes by the ingredients that I already have around the house.
+This began as a simple app to teach me Ember.
+I learned that I don't like Ember.

+Now this is a simple app, to teach me how to build an effective UI and figure out what backend actually works!

 LINKS:
 -----